cozy/cozy-pass-mobile/docs/ui_customization.md

 In order to export pictures from Cozy specifications, two options are available:
 - Install [Android Vector Drawable plugin](https://www.figma.com/community/plugin/797369763563831541/Android-Vector-Drawable) on Figma and use it to export pictures
 - Export picutres as usual using SVG, import them in [ShapeShifter](https://shapeshifter.design/) and export them as `Vector Drawable`

-## Folder `cozy-customization`

-`cozy-customization` contains some tools to ease Cozy customization

-Those tools are not used anymore